-A New Threat in New Jersey
+A New Threat In New Jersey

 July 31, 2018

-As if there weren’t enough unwanted pests in New Jersey, there is a now a new pest threat in town!
+As if there weren’t enough unwanted pests in New Jersey, there is now a new pest threat in town!
 Kissing bugs, which can be found in about thirty southern states, are potentially making their way north!
 While they haven’t been identified in New Jersey yet, there is a very real threat as neighboring states such as Pennsylvania, Maryland, and Virginia have all had confirmed sightings of these kissing bugs.
 While these bugs may have an innocent, sweet-sounding name, kissing bugs are definitely not a pest you want to come in contact with.

 What Is A Kissing Bug?